-This fragrant Thai green chicken curry is so spicy and aromatic.
-You need surprisingly few ingredients to make this curry, but it packs a punch that Mohammed Ali himself would have been proud of.
+This fragrant Thai green curry with chicken is so spicy and aromatic.
+You need surprisingly few ingredients to make this Thai green chicken curry, but it packs a punch that Mohammed Ali himself would have been proud of.
 Add your own choice of vegetables and make this easy dish yourself in only 30 minutes.

 Thai green chicken curry

 This Thai green curry with chicken is an explosion of flavour.
 It's fragrant and aromatic, yet spicy at the same time.
 But not so spicy that it blows your head off.
 This dish has just the right balance of heat and flavour so that you can actually taste what you are eating.

 It has sweetness from coconut milk and sourness from limes.
 It has bitterness from lemongrass, saltiness from fish sauce and heat from the Thai curry paste.
 This is a dish that will make you want to lick your plate clean.